The face and voice of a person have distinctive characteristics and are widely used as biometric cues

 https://github.com/mavceleb/mavceleb_baseline

-Figure 1: Diagram showing our methodology.
+Figure 3: Diagram showing the baseline methodology.

 EVALUATION METRICS